top of page

 Start Early and Plan Ahead

-Keep your eyes peeled for sales, discount codes, and special promotions.
-Retailers often offer back-to-school deals that can help you snag items at a fraction of their original cost.
-Subscribing to newsletters and following stores and brands on social media can keep you informed about these great deals.
 Starting your back-to-school shopping early is a strategic move that can significantly impact your budget.
-By planning ahead, you give yourself ample time to research, compare prices, and take advantage of early bird deals.
+By planning ahead, using your organisational skills and writing a to-do list, you give yourself ample time to research, compare prices, and take advantage of early bird deals.
 Avoid the last-minute rush that often leads to impulse purchases and higher costs.
-Whether you're buying clothing or other school supplies, you'll often find back-to-school supplies on sale in stores as soon as the schools have locked the gates at the end of the last school year!

 School Uniform!

-Having a school uniform policy can help reduce peer pressure at school for the latest clothes and help children feel settled in the learning environment, but they can be costly for parents!
-Schools are now required (this is a 2021 law which states that all schools must adhere to by the new term in summer 2023) to help keep costs down by taking steps to remove unnecessary branded items and allowing more high-street options, such as supermarket own-label uniforms.
 It’s up to individual schools to set their own policies; they may even decide that they don’t want a uniform.
 Whatever they decide, their policy should make it fair for all.
 It will inevitably vary, but fundamentally no school uniform should be so expensive that it leaves pupils or their families feeling unable to apply to, or attend, a school of their choice due to the cost of the uniform.

 If your child's school has a uniform, inquire about uniform exchange programs.
 These initiatives facilitate the swapping or purchasing of used uniforms, allowing you to save on clothing costs.
 Schools do have a duty to make second-hand uniforms available and accessible for parents and carers.
 Your school may offer second-hand clothing directly or via their PTA (Parent Teacher Association) advertise local, established second-hand uniform schemes.
 Whatever the method, schools should ensure that current and prospective parents and carers know how they can get hold of it by publishing details on the school’s website.

-You can often save money on uniforms, and PE kits by looking on Facebook Marketplace for cheap second-hand clothing, often free, as children outgrow clothing and parents look to make sure old clothing can be used by others.
-It's worth joining parent Facebook groups for the school your children attend, if they have one, as often you'll find parents offering older uniforms for swaps or free.
-You may also find that local charity shops might also have some uniforms, so it's worth looking at.
-Many supermarkets and clothing stores offer discounted school uniforms from the end of July, as do stores such as M&S, so it's well worth buying early to save the most money; discounts are usually between 20% and 25%.
-These savings typically end around mid-August, so it's best to be as organised as possible to save the most money!
+These savings typically end around the end of August, so the best way to save money is to be as organised as possible to save the most money!
 That said, there's also an argument for waiting until after the school holidays and the kids are back at school as it's not unusual for a retailer to then try and clear out what uniform they have left, and you can really benefit from the low prices you can then buy uniform for!
 In the past, I've bought my daughter's school blouses for £1 each, generic PE kit items for under £1, and even school shoes for £5, which saved us a fortune!

 Some schools now offer iron-on logos for a low price, meaning you can then iron the logos onto cheaper clothing to avoid paying an excess for having to buy clothes through specialist shops with the logos already added.
 I've heard stories of people taking a school logo and going to the Fiverr website, having the school logo reproduced and then going to Etsy or other online stores and having iron-on badges made so they can just be ironed onto cheaper clothing.
 Personally, I think that's a genius way to save money, but my view is that all schools should be supplying iron-on logos for parents at cost price.